ABOUT HEART DISEASE

-Most of us want to age well, but far too many Americans are dying young or having heart attacks and strokes.
-In fact, heart disease kills one American every 34 seconds.
-Heart disease and stroke are not only the leading causes of death but also make it impossible for some adults to return to work and enjoy their favorite activities.
-In fact, according to the Center for Disease Control, there are more people under age 65 who are dying from heart disease and strokes that don’t have to happen than those who are older than 65 years.
-Once thought to be a man’s disease, heart attacks and strokes kill more women each year that the next four causes of death combined, including cancer.
+Heart disease and stroke are not only the leading causes of death but can make it impossible for some adults to return to work and enjoy their favorite activities.
+According to the Center for Disease Control, there are more people under age 65 who are dying from preventable heart disease and strokes than those who are older than 65 years.
+Once thought to be a “man’s disease”, heart attacks and strokes kill more women each year than the next four causes of death combined, including cancer.

 A heart attack can occur when a coronary artery becomes blocked and blood can no longer get through to feed the heart muscle.
 The blockage is caused by a buildup of cholesterol in the wall of the artery (plaque with a large lipid core) that becomes inflamed and then ruptures or breaks open causing a clot to form.
 It’s similar to having a sore or pimple on the inside of your artery wall.
 If there is a lot of cholesterol and inflammation in the plaque, the cap on the sore can become very thin and weak (unstable).
 If the thin cap is damaged and the inflamed sore breaks open, your body tries to repair the damage by forming a clot.
 The combination of the plaque and clot together can completely close off the coronary artery and cause a sudden heart attack or sudden death.
 If this process happens in an artery that brings the blood supply to your brain, a stroke can occur.

 Cholesterol testing provides part of the picture.
-Inflammation Testing helps provide a more complete picture of YOUR RISK for heart disease.
+Inflammation testing provides a more complete picture of YOUR RISK for heart disease.

 Your arteries are protected by a thin layer of cells (endothelium) which act like the shingles on a roof and prevent cholesterol from getting into the artery wall.
 The endothelium can be injured, or damaged, by various risk factors including uncontrolled blood pressure, uncontrolled diabetes, a poor diet consisting mostly of sugars and red meat, and inflammation.